VicTMPDeV/01-angular-gifs-app/README.md

 TODO
 ------------
-Implement pagination for showing next and previous page Improve CSS for responsive interface
+Implement pagination for showing next and previous page.

+Improve CSS for responsive interface.

 ------------